 A person who has bipolar disorder also experiences changes in their energy, thinking, behavior, and sleep.
 During bipolar mood episodes, it can be difficult for individuals to carry out day-to-day tasks, go to work or school, and maintain relationships.

-When bipolar disorder and substance abuse occur together, this is known as comorbidity - the existence of two or more diseases or medical conditions in a patient at the same time.
+When bipolar and substance abuse occur together, this is known as comorbidity - the existence of two or more diseases or medical conditions in a patient at the same time.
 In such circumstances, a dual diagnosis is made.
-NIDA (National Institute on Drug Abuse) explains that three different situations can contribute to the comorbidity between bipolar disorder and substance use disorders (SUDs), or bipolar and alcohol abuse.
+Three different situations can contribute to the comorbidity between bipolar disorder and substance use disorders (SUDs), or bipolar and alcohol abuse.
 These are:

 - Common risk factors, such as childhood trauma and stress, can make people more susceptible to both bipolar and substance use disorders.
-There are also genetic factors that might make a person predisposed to both conditions.
+There are also genetic factors that may predispose a person to both conditions.

 - On the flip side, substance use and addiction can contribute to the development of mental illness.
-This is known as substance-induced bipolar disorder, where the substance use disorder precedes the bipolar disorder.
+Individuals who develop bipolar disorder from drug use have what is known as a substance-induced mood disorder, where the substance use disorder precedes the bipolar disorder.

-There are a number of reasons why bipolar disorder and drug abuse are linked.
+There are several reasons why bipolar and drug addiction are linked.
 Some of these reasons include:

-- Cope with stress and trauma.
-People with bipolar disorder are at an increased risk of experiencing trauma and stress, which can trigger mood episodes.
+- Cope with stress and trauma: Individuals with bipolar disorder are at an increased risk of experiencing trauma and stress, which can trigger mood episodes.
 Drugs and alcohol can be used as a way to cope with these difficult emotions.

 - Impulsivity: People with bipolar disorder often have difficulty controlling their impulses.
 This can make them more likely to start using drugs or alcohol – even though they know how harmful it is - and less likely to stop once they are addicted.

-Why Co-Occurring Bipolar Disorder and Substance Abuse is Harmful:
+Why Co-Occurring Bipolar Disorder and Substance Abuse is Harmful to You

-Drug abuse can have a number of negative consequences for people with bipolar disorder.
+Drug abuse can have some negative consequences for people with bipolar disorder.
 These repercussions include:

 - Reduced treatment effectiveness: Drug abuse can also reduce the effectiveness of treatment for bipolar disorder.
 This is because drugs and alcohol can interfere with the way that medications work.
 Lithium is a drug commonly used to treat bipolar disorder.
 If other drugs increase lithium levels in the blood, this can lead to lithium toxicity, which can be dangerous and even fatal.
 If drugs decrease lithium levels in the blood, this can make lithium less effective, which can lead to a return of bipolar symptoms.